akahuku/unistring/README.md

 ## What is this?

-Unistring is a javascript library to handle "unicode string" easily and correctly.  javascripts's native string is also unicode string, however it is actually simple UTF-16 sequence, so you must handle unicode's complicated mechanism such as surrogate pairs and combining character sequence.
+Unistring is a javascript library to handle "unicode string" easily and correctly.  javascript's native string is also unicode string, however it is actually simple UTF-16 sequence, so you must handle unicode's complicated mechanism such as surrogate pairs and combining character sequence.